Tuesday, 19th November

 Expanding Access: The Role of Short-Term Mobility in Internationalising Higher Education

-This proposal explores the potential of short-term mobility programs as tools for internationalising higher education.
-These programs particularly benefit students facing barriers to long-term mobility and institutions aiming for broader student engagement and inclusion.
-Using the LangSkills international deaf and hard of hearing learners summer school as a case study, we demonstrate the unique benefits and opportunities for engaging a diverse student population and improving responses to their needs.
+This proposal explores the potential of short-term mobility programmes as tools for internationalising higher education.
+These programmes are particularly beneficial for students facing barriers to long-term mobility and for institutions seeking broader student engagement and inclusion.
+Using the LangSkills International Summer School for Deaf and Hard of Hearing Learners as a case study, we demonstrate the unique benefits and opportunities these programmes offer in engaging a diverse student population and enhancing institutional responsiveness to their needs.

 D2 (workshop)